markdewing/qmc_kernels/kernels/inverse_update/README.md

 Through [Sherman-Morrison](https://en.wikipedia.org/wiki/Sherman%E2%80%93Morrison_formula)
 and [Woodbury](https://en.wikipedia.org/wiki/Woodbury_matrix_identity) matrix formulas, the inverse matrix can be updated through single and multiple particle updates at less cost than a full inversion.

+The [invert_matrix](invert_matrix) directory contains implementations for inverting a matrix.
+This is also used as part of the generalized eigensolver for parameter optimization.